 The Accounting Certificate Program (ACP) is a graduate-level certificate conducted online.
-This certificate combines the material from six undergraduate accounting courses into a four course graduate sequence.
+This certificate combines the material from five undergraduate accounting courses into a four course graduate sequence.
 Two ACP courses are offered in the fall and two in the spring allowing students to complete the certificate in two to four semesters.

 Applicants who have an undergraduate degree who were not accounting majors will be considered for admission.
 Introductory Financial Accounting and Introductory Managerial Accounting courses will need to be completed prior to beginning the Accounting Certificate Program.
 The two introductory courses are not available online through the University of Connecticut.